-Co-star John Walker has extensive experience in live theatre, acting in 25 shows professionally with his wife, Pamela Gaye.
-Including college productions, this play marks the couple’s 40th appearance on stage together, their first after a 20 year hiatus.
-Walker and Gaye co-produced John Logan's Hauptmann at New York's Off-Broadway Cherry Lane Theatre before Walker moved his career into feature films.
-Prior to producing the Academy Award®-winning Disney•Pixar film The Incredibles, Walker served as Associate Producer for the Warner Bros. films Osmosis Jones and The Iron Giant.
-His most recent project was Disney's Tomorrowland, where he served as Executive Producer, and he is currently back at Pixar producing an upcoming feature film.
-He had a seven-year stint as Managing Director of the Tony Award®-winning Victory Gardens Theatre, where he produced over 30 new plays.
+Co-star John Walker has extensive experience in live theatre, acting in 20 shows professionally with his wife, Pamela.
+When they performed in San Francisco in 2016, it marked the end of a 20 year hiatus.
+They co-produced John Logan's Hauptmann at New York's Off-Broadway Cherry Lane Theatre before Walker moved his career into feature films.
+Prior to producing the Academy Award®-winning Disney-Pixar film The Incredibles, Walker served as Associate Producer for the Warner Bros. films Osmosis Jones and The Iron Giant.
+He served as Executive Producer for Disney's Tomorrowland, and just finished as a Producer for Incredibles 2.
+He had a seven-year stint as Managing Director of the Tony Award®-winning Victory Gardens Theatre, where he produced over 20 new plays.
 Walker also served as President of the League of Chicago Theatres.

-Jon Carroll of the San Francisco Chronicle has called Garret Jon Groenveld "a treasure of the community.”
-He is author of The Hummingbirds, winner of the Internationalists Global Playwrighting Prize, as well as winner of the 2012 GAP Festival from the Aurora Theatre in Berkeley.
-Groenveld is a seven-time recipient of the PlayGround Emerging Playwright Award, and has received three PlayGround full-length play commissions.
+Garret Jon Groenveld is author of The Hummingbirds, winner of the Internationalists Global Playwriting Prize.
+It was also winner of the 2012 GAP Festival from the Aurora Theatre in Berkeley.
+Groenveld is a seven-time recipient of the Bay Area PlayGround Emerging Playwright Award, and has received five PlayGround full-length play commissions.
+His work has prompted Jon Carroll of the San Francisco Chronicle to call him "a treasure of the community.”
 Missives, his play about a black woman and her gay neighbor, had well-received productions in San Francisco and New York.
 A poet and playwright currently living in San Francisco, Groenveld holds an MA in Poetry and an MFA in Playwriting from San Francisco State University, and also studied with Edward Albee at the University of Houston.

-Now a Los Angeles resident, Richard Seyd is well known to local audiences for his long associations with several leading theatres, as well as the long-running hit commercial hits he has helmed in the Bay Area.
-This is the first production he has directed in the Bay Area since 2004.
-Seyd served as Associate Artistic Director of the American Conservatory Theater from 1992 to 1997, where he directed The Learned Ladies, Dario Fo’s The Pope And The Witch, Pygmalion, Mrs. Warren’s Profession, Oleanna, Rosencrantz And Guildenstern Are Dead, Othello, The Matchmaker, and A Streetcar Named Desire.
-In the 1980s, he was Associate Producing Director of the Eureka Theatre, directing acclaimed productions including Cloud Nine (which ran commercially in San Francisco for a year and a half at the Marines Memorial Theatre), The Wash, The Threepenny Opera, and Dario Fo’s About Face.
-He has received multiple Drama-Logue, Backstage West, and Bay Area Critics Circle Awards for his direction, including Noises Off (which also ran commercially for over two years at the Marines Memorial Theatre).
-Other works include A Feast of Fools starring Geoff Hoyle at the Marines Memorial Theatre and at La Jolla Playhouse; many plays for Berkeley Repertory Theatre; and works at the Oregon Shakespeare Festival, San Francisco Shakespeare Festival, California Shakespeare Festival, La Mirada Theatre, Pasadena Playhouse, as well as Classic Stage Company and Wonderhorse Theatres in New York.
-Abroad, he has helmed a highly successful production of A Reckoning with Jonathon Pryce at the Soho Theatre in London’s West End, and The Pickle Family Circus’s London Tour.
-He is also developing a rock musical, The 12, with Tony Award winning Robert Schenkkan and Neil Berg.
-He directed its World Premiere production at the Denver Center Theatre last spring.
+Director Richard Seyd, a Los Angeles resident, most recently directed the World Premiere production of The 12 at the Denver Center Theatre, written by Tony Award winning Robert Schenkkan and Neil Berg.
+He directed By The Waters Of Babylon by Robert Schenkkan at The Geffen Theatre, The Lion In Winter and Noises Off at La Mirada Theatre, Present Laughter and The Presentment for the Pasadena Playhouse and A Feast of Fools at The La Jolla Playhouse.
+He also helmed a highly successful production of A Reckoning starring Jonathon Pryce at the Soho Theatre in London’s West End.
+From 1992 to 1997 he served as Associate Artistic Director of the American Conservatory Theatre, where he directed The Learned Ladies with Jean Stapleton, Dario Fo’s The Pope And The Witch, Pygmalion, Mrs. Warren’s Profession, Oleanna, Rosencrantz And Guildenstern Are Dead, Othello, The Matchmaker, and A Streetcar Named Desire.
+In the 1980s, he was Associate Producing Director of the San Francisco Eureka Theatre, directing acclaimed productions including Cloud Nine (which ran commercially in San Francisco for a year and a half), The Wash, The Threepenny Opera, and Dario Fo’s About Face.
+He has received multiple Drama-Logue, Backstage West, and Bay Area Critics Circle Awards for his direction, including Noises Off (which also ran commercially for over two years in San Francisco).
+Other works include many productions for Berkeley Repertory Theatre; the Oregon Shakespeare Festival, San Francisco Shakespeare Festival, California Shakespeare Festival, Classic Stage Company and Wonderhorse Theatres in New York, and The Pickle Family Circus’s London Tour.